nuree-cit/linux-assignment1/README.md

 ---
 ## 6. Configure the cloud-init file
-By creating and configuring cloud-init file, you can create the `YAML` file that works as a configuration file of how the droplet should be configured.
-DIgitalOcean droplets have cloud-init installed by default.
+By creating and configuring cloud-init file, you can create the `YAML` file that works as a configuration file of how the Droplet should be configured.
+DIgitalOcean Droplets have cloud-init installed by default.

 ### 1. Get your public key
 To continue these steps, you need your public key that you have created earlier.